LIANHUA2/house_diffusion/README.md

 ```
 I basically reproduced the results of the original paper and the original code on December 5, 2024.
 I use Linux system (no GUI) and GTX3090 GPU.
 There are many details in the original code that are not clear, and there are many python libraries that cannot be used today.

-You need to modify the "requirements.txt file", and change `torch==2.0.0.dev20221212` to `torch==2.0.0`.
+You need to modify the `requirements.txt`file, and change `torch==2.0.0.dev20221212` to `torch==2.0.0`.
 Because the original version is no longer valid.You also need to delete `mpi4py==3.1.4`, and this library cannot be installed directly through "pip" now.
 You can install `Conda install-c conda-forge mpi4py` at the terminal.
 ```
 conda install -c conda-forge mpi4py
 ```